aryadytm/wa-chatbot/README.md

 1. Download Docker Desktop and Install [Click Here](https://www.docker.com/products/docker-desktop/)
 2. Open CMD (Command Prompt) then run `git clone https://github.com/aryadytm/wa-chatbot`
+3. Open the `wa-chatbot` folder, then open `config.json`, then change the settings as you like
-3. Change CMD directory to `wa-chatbot`
+4. Change CMD directory to `wa-chatbot`
-6. In the terminal, run `docker-compose up` or `docker compose up`.
+5. In the terminal, run `docker-compose up` or `docker compose up`.
 Then wait until finished
-7. Scan the WhatsApp QR code in the terminal, then the chatbot is ready to use
+6. Scan the WhatsApp QR code in the terminal, then the chatbot is ready to use

 **Installation Steps for Ubuntu (Linux):**

 1. Open Terminal then run `git clone https://github.com/aryadytm/wa-chatbot`
+2. Open the `wa-chatbot` folder, then open `config.json`, then change the settings as you like
-2. Run `cd wa-chatbot`
+3. Run `cd wa-chatbot`
-3. If your OS is **Ubuntu**, install Docker by running `sh install-docker.sh`.
+4. If your OS is **Ubuntu**, install Docker by running `sh install-docker.sh`.
 Otherwise, look for [Docker Installation Tutorials](https://docs.docker.com/engine/install/)
-4. Run `docker-compose up` or `docker compose up` then wait for few minutes
+5. Run `docker-compose up` or `docker compose up` then wait for few minutes
-5. Scan the WhatsApp QR code in the terminal, then the chatbot is ready to use
+6. Scan the WhatsApp QR code in the terminal, then the chatbot is ready to use

 ## WA API Endpoints